Quick Answer

 Key Takeaways

-- Choosing the right running vest vs hydration pack means matching capacity and output ports to your actual devices
+- Choosing the right running vest vs hydration pack means matching the key features to your specific needs and budget

 - Also covers: trail running vest comparison